 Symptoms of Zika are generally mild and include fever, rash, joint pain and redness of the eyes.
 Symptoms typically begin two to seven days after being bitten by an infected mosquito.
 Many people who get Zika have no symptoms at all.
 There is no vaccine to prevent infection or medicine to treat Zika.

 Zika infection is a very serious concern for pregnant women because of its link with a birth defect in newborns called microcephaly, an abnormally small brain and skull, and other poor pregnancy outcomes.
 Zika is also linked to Guillan-Barré Syndrome, a problem marked by muscle weakness and sometimes paralysis.

 Sexual transmission of Zika

-The CDC has determined that Zika can also be spread by an infected man to his sexual partners, even when he does not have symptoms or know that he is infected.
-It’s important for men who have traveled to an area with Zika to follow CDC’s guidance to prevent sexual transmission of Zika, even if they don’t feel sick.
+The CDC has determined that Zika can also be spread by an infected person to their sexual partners, even when they do not have symptoms or know that they are infected.
+It’s important for people who have traveled to an area with Zika to follow CDC’s guidance to prevent sexual transmission of Zika, even if they don’t feel sick.

 Zika virus prevention for pregnant women and women who may become pregnant